chennakeshavadasa/Comparator-Design-with-SkyWater-130PDK/Result /README.md

-# Graphs depicting Plus and Minus Signal and the resultant Comparator Circuit without amplifier stage and with amplifier stage
+# Graphs depicting Plus and Minus Signal and the resultant Comparator Circuit without amplifier stage

 ## Plus and Minus signal